Top 10 Reasons for Asylum Denial

 - Missing appointments and deadlines – If you file the application yourself, USCIS will only send notifications to you.
 However, if you hire an attorney, your attorney will be notified as well.
 An experienced immigration attorney will notify you of changes related to your application.
 This will help you avoid missing important notices and/or deadlines.

 - Being inconsistent with what is on your application and what you say during the asylum interview – It is important to tell the truth and the entire truth.
 Sometimes disclosing everything that happened may be a traumatic experience.
 However, failing to provide the government with a complete picture of your case may lead to a denial.
 A knowledgeable attorney will often ask who, what, when, where, why, and how to ensure that you provide the asylum officer with the information s/he needs to make an informed decision.

 - Failing to qualify – This may appear obvious, but it is not.
 There are limited protected grounds for asylum, such as political opinion, race, religion, nationality, etc. It is easy to confuse one protected ground from another.
 For this reason, having an experienced immigration attorney by your side will help you ensure that your asylum case is successful.

-For more information on Asylum in Texas, a free initial consultation is your next best step.
+For more information on Asylum in Texas, a consultation is your next best step.
 Get the information and legal answers you are seeking by calling (281) 777-1236 today.
 We have two convenient locations in north and south Houston, Texas.